RD2P/galaxy-data-collection-and-processing/tools/README.md

 # Galaxy Tools Data Collection

-This directory contains the Galaxy tool collection and enrichment pipeline used for SciComposer data preparation.
+This directory contains the Galaxy tool collection, enrichment, and embedding pipeline used by SciComposer.

 ## Current status

-The repository has progressed past raw collection and into a preprocessing + enrichment workflow:
+The project has moved beyond raw collection and into a full semantic retrieval pipeline:

-- raw tool metadata is collected from the Galaxy API
+- Raw Galaxy tool metadata is fetched from the UseGalaxy API.
-- the raw records are normalized for model-friendly ingestion
+- Records are cleaned and reduced into a model-friendly form.
-- the preprocessed dataset is enriched with LLM-generated scientific metadata
+- The preprocessed tool set is enriched with scientific metadata via an LLM.
-- the enrichment script now resolves paths robustly so it can run from multiple working directories without breaking
+- Enriched records are validated and embedded into a FAISS index for retrieval.
+- The pipeline is designed to tolerate partial metadata gaps while preserving the quality of structured retrieval data.

 ## Source API